Information for Students

 If you have not previously accessed services with the Disability Resource Centre, please follow the following steps:

-The information package will give your Accessibility Advisor some background information that will help them prepare for your first meeting:
+The information you provide will give your Accessibility Advisor some background information that will help them prepare for your first meeting:

 If you require some assistance in completing the information package or you have questions about this process, contact an advisor.

 Once you have submitted your information package, you will be contacted to set up your first meeting with an Accessibility Advisor.
 This initial meeting for first-time registrants typically takes about an hour.

 Depending on the time of year, this process can take two to four weeks to have the first appointment with an accessibility advisor.
 Academic accommodations cannot be put in place without going through the full intake process which includes the initial appointment.
 Your advisor will work with you throughout your studies at UBC Okanagan.

 Your first meeting with your Advisor will take about an hour.
 The purpose of the first meeting is for you and your advisor to get to know each other and to develop a plan to assist you in your studies.
 Together you will review the information package you submitted and discuss the barriers you experience related to your studies and/or your full inclusion in campus activities.
 Your advisor will also provide you with information about support services that are available on campus, specialized services that may be appropriate to assist you, and funding options.